Admission Requirements & Deadlines

 Transcripts from institutions outside of the U.S. may be released to Educational Credential Evaluators, Inc. to identify U.S. equivalencies of educational qualifications.
-The transcript review process can take two to three weeks.
+The transcript review process can take up to three weeks.
 Be sure to complete your application ahead of time so your transcripts can be evaluated before your program deadline.

 Financial Verification Form